Health-focused Management

 • Promoted awareness of infection prevention measures.

-• Prepared and distributed an instruction manual when a person is infected, has suspected symptoms, or has been in close contact with an infected person (at plants and corporate dormitories, and during regular repair work).
+• Prepared, revised, and distributed an instruction manual when a person is infected, has suspected symptoms, or has been in close contact with an infected person (at Works and corporate dormitories, and during regular repair work).

 • Prepared and distributed the Handbook for the COVID-19 Pandemic.